rook/rook/design/ceph/ceph-nfs-ganesha.md

              will mount the file into the SSSD sidecar.
           2. The file mode must be 0600.
         - Users only need one SSSD conf Volume per CephNFS that has this option path enabled.
+      - Users must be able to provide additional files that are referenced in the the SSSD config file

 #### Example
 Below is an example NFS-Ganesha CRD, `nfs-ganesha.yaml`